fuadarradhi/jeen/README.md

 ## Credits
 - Go Chi Router (https://github.com/go-chi/chi), we use chi as main router in this package with default middleware mentioned in documentation.
 - SCS Session (https://github.com/alexedwards/scs), scs session is used but you can choose the driver for store.
-- Scanny (https://github.com/georgysavva/scany), sqlscan dari scanny dikombinasikan dengan named parameter untuk memudahkan penulisan query. sqlscan from scanny is combined with named parameters to make it easier to write queries.
+- Scanny (https://github.com/georgysavva/scany), sqlscan from scanny is combined with named parameters to make it easier to write queries.
 - GoView (https://github.com/foolin/goview), we do not call goview explicitly but use the source code in the package and modify it for the needs of html and text templates.